 Here are five vegetarian recipes that fit my criteria and have a recurring place in my meal plan.

-Whether you’re a vegetarian or just want to incorporate more vegetable-based foods into your routine, you can not go wrong with any of these.
+Whether you are a vegetarian or want to incorporate more vegetable-based foods into your routine, you can not go wrong with any of these.

 This dal is easily combined with the ingredients of the pantry (split red lentils, spices, canned cubed tomatoes) and some fresh touches of ginger and coriander.

-This cauliflower cheese sauce is my answer to the cravings for mac and cheese.
-When using a whole head of cauliflower cut into florets and boiled with aromatics before being bombarded in the food processor with olive oil.
-Dijon mustard and cheese.
+This cauliflower cheese sauce answers my cravings for mac and cheese.
+When using a whole head of cauliflower, cut into florets and boiled with aromatics before being bombarded in the food processor with olive oil—Dijon mustard and cheese.

 I usually mix this with chickpea pasta and steamed broccoli, put it in a saucepan, cover it with a little more cheese and bake until it browns and bubbles.